-It’s time to recall back your memories of being a school student and remember how your teacher in class taught you the lesson of your favorite subject.
-Did she used play cards to teach words and alphabets, rhymes to make us learn the name of rivers or a math theorem, pipes to teach us the measurements and drawing charts to decipher the anatomy of our human body?
+It’s time to recall your memories of being a school student and remember how your teacher in class taught you the lesson of your favorite subject.
+Did she use play cards to teach words and alphabets, rhymes to make us learn the names of rivers or a math theorem, pipes to teach us the measurements and drawing charts to decipher the anatomy of our human body?

-This means even though you have a Bachelor of Education degree in Yoga or merely holding any diploma or certificate in Yoga training, you do need a lesson plan to teach a yoga class.
-Yoga, like any other subject needs a plan or yoga sequence to partake a yoga lesson to yoga students.
+This means even though you have a Bachelor of Education degree in Yoga or merely holding any diploma or certificate in Yoga training, you do need a lesson plan to teach a Yoga class.
+Yoga, like any other subject needs a plan or Yoga flow sequence to partake a Yoga lesson to Yoga students.

 According to Workout labs it’s not enough to simply shout out postures in hopes that they will fluidly move together.
 If you do this, you should kindly stop to prevent injury to students.

-In Ashtanga Vinyasa Yoga, Tadasana is performed on the toes and is the beginning and ending asana in the Surya Namaskar sequence which is used to warm up the body and is sometimes interspersed throughout the entirety of all Ashtanga Series if performed with full Vinayasas, in addition to being a foundational pose for all standing poses.
-Placing the feet wider is common in Vinyasa styles of yoga and provides a more stable base in this and other such standing asanas.
+In Ashtanga Vinyasa Yoga, Tadasana is performed on the toes and is the beginning and ending asana in the Surya Namaskar sequence which is used to warm up the body and is sometimes interspersed throughout the entirety of all Ashtanga Series if performed with full Vinyasas, in addition to being a foundational pose for all standing poses.
+Placing the feet wider is common in Vinyasa styles of Yoga and provides a more stable base in this and other standing asanas.

-The Vinyasa sequences generally create a focus on breathing and self-energy while targeting specific areas of the body.
+The Vinyasa and Hatha sequences generally create a focus on breathing, and self-energy while targeting specific areas of the body.

 In Iyengar Yoga, this Tadasana is performed with the arms that can be raised over the head or kept at the sides of the legs.
 So you see each yoga pose sequence depends on the type of yoga you are about to teach.